Frozen vs Live Rodents: What Should I Feed My Snake?

 Whether euthanized or alive, rats and mice provide snakes with essential proteins, fats, vitamins, and minerals.

-Frozen rodents lose some nutrients when stored over time, but it’s a minimal loss.
-Even after a couple of months in the freezer, the nutritional value of frozen-thawed prey is very comparable to live ones.
+Frozen rodents lose some nutrients over time, but the loss is minimal.
+Even after a couple of months in the freezer, the nutritional value of frozen-thawed prey is very comparable to that of live prey.

 Risk of Disease